natalie-ayers/assignment-1-large-scale/README.md

 ## (c)

-The optimal persistence, $\rho$ is 0: with a 0 persistence, it takes approximately 1450 periods to reach a point where health drops below 0.
+The optimal persistence, persistence is 0: with a 0 persistence, it takes approximately 1450 periods to reach a point where health drops below 0.

 # 3